peter987bp/c_chatbot/README.md

 Bedrock call fails
 Clearly indicated in UI
 Allows local development without AWS setup

+### Safety & Guardrails

+The chatbot includes basic safety and truthfulness guardrails:

+- Prevents generating:
+  - Phone numbers
+  - Email addresses
+  - URLs
+  - Placeholder text (e.g. "[insert support number]")
+- Blocks false claims such as:
+  - “Your reservation is confirmed”
+  - “I have escalated your request”
+  - “A live agent will contact you”
+- Falls back to safe response when output is deemed unsafe

+These rules ensure the chatbot does not fabricate actions or sensitive information.

 ⚠️ Limitations (Intentional for MVP)
 No authentication
 No database / long-term persistence